 A regular cup of coffee which is defined as having 8 ounces contains about 100 mg of caffeine.
 But it may surprise you to find out that “a cup” is not always “a cup,” and that when you drink what you think is a cup of coffee, it may actually contain much more than that.

-In preparation of writing this column I went to our kitchen and took out several cups that are used in our household for drinking coffee.
+In preparation for writing this column, I went to our kitchen and took out several cups that are used in our household for drinking coffee.
 I filled the cups to about 1 inch below the top and measured the content of fluid in each cup.
 To my surprise, an average cup actually contains 12 ounces or 1 ½ cups of fluid, and the larger ones contained 16 ounces.
-Therefore, a tall single cup of “Grande” coffee for example contains more than the recommended maximum of 300 mg a day.
+Therefore, a tall single cup of “Grande” coffee, for example, contains more than the recommended maximum of 300 mg a day.
 In addition, when coffee is brewed in different ways if may contain different amounts of caffeine.

 Many women are unsure if they should forego their morning cup of coffee or skip their daily coffee break during pregnancy.
 The confusion regarding this topic is understandable as the recommendations on caffeine and coffee consumption during pregnancy are not as black and white as a cup of coffee with a side of cream!